Kanekicn/github-trending/README.md

 ## All language

+* 【2025-08-14】[apple / embedding-atlas](https://github.com/apple/embedding-atlas) - Embedding Atlas is a tool that provides interactive visualizations for large embeddings.
+It allows you to visualize, cross-filter, and search embeddings and metadata.
+* 【2025-08-14】[microsoft / poml](https://github.com/microsoft/poml) - Prompt Orchestration Markup Language
 * 【2025-08-11】[idosal / git-mcp](https://github.com/idosal/git-mcp) - Put an end to code hallucinations!
 GitMCP is a free, open-source, remote MCP server for any GitHub project
 * 【2025-08-10】[lfnovo / open-notebook](https://github.com/lfnovo/open-notebook) - An Open Source implementation of Notebook LM with more flexibility and features
 * 【2025-08-09】[openai / codex](https://github.com/openai/codex) - Lightweight coding agent that runs in your terminal